 These are gigantic dams made of concrete or stone.
 Gravity dams can hold large amounts of water behind them.
 They have huge weight and are held to the ground by the force of gravity.

 Diversion dam –

-These are relatively smaller dams constructed for the purpose of diverting water from a river into channels to help irrigation of the agricultural lands.
+These are relatively smaller dams constructed for the purpose of diverting water from a river into channels to help irrigate agricultural lands.

 Embankment dam –

-This type of dams are made up of excavated construction materials or industrial wastes and used especially for sites with broad valleys.
+This type of dam is made up of excavated construction materials or industrial wastes and used especially for sites with broad valleys.
 Embankment dams are also called earthen dams or earth-fill dams when they are made of well-compacted earth.

 Storage dam –

-Most commonly seen type of dam that is used for collecting water from rivers, channels, and streams during the monsoon season.
-Storage dams can be used for hydel power generation, irrigation, flood control purposes.
+The most commonly seen type of dam is used for collecting water from rivers, channels, and streams during the monsoon season.
+Storage dams can be used for hydel power generation, irrigation, and flood control purposes.

 A cofferdam is a temporary wall structure enclosing the dam construction site to prevent river water from entering the area and therefore provides dry space for the workers.